aj2322001/adopt-me/README.md

 # Adopt Me

-A Pet adoptioin App, where you can search from any listed Animal. their respective Breed you like and from any Location you prefer.
+A Pet adoption App, where you can search from any listed Animal. their respective Breed you like and from any Location you prefer.

 `Home Page` </br>
 <img src="imgs/homepage.jpeg"> </br>